anurag12anu/Resume_ats/README.md

 ## Contributing

-Feel free to fork and improve this project!
+Contributions are welcome.
+Feel free to fork, improve the scoring logic, add support for new resume formats, or enhance the API.